canonical/vanilla-framework/templates/docs/layouts/full-width.md

 ### Sidebar

-On pages that use side navigation `.l-full-width__sidebar` element can be added that will position a container for side navigation component on top of the start area of the full-width layout (on the left side of the screen).
+On pages that use side navigation a `.l-full-width__sidebar` element can be added that will position a container for the side navigation component on top of the start area of the full-width layout (on the left side of the screen).

 An aside to the left, main area to the right: